Prometheus3375/laba-ai-scanner/readme.md

 ## Retrieving questions from Laba.AI

-Start scanning Laba.AI via running `python scan.py` and follow log instructions.
+Configure section `scanner` in `config.toml`, start scanning Laba.AI via running `python scan.py` and follow log instructions.

 Once script is completed, all recorded questions will be inside file `questions.json` per category, subcategory, topic and question level.

 ## Exporting questions to CSV

-Check global variables in `to_csv.py` and run the file via `python to_csv.py`.
+Configure section `analyzer` in `config.toml` and start analyzing gathered questions via running `python analyze.py`.

-Once script is completed, all questions from `questions.json` will be inside file `questions.csv`.
+Once script is completed, questions from `questions.json` will be inside file `questions.csv`.
+Columns inside the CSV file are in the following order: category, subcategory, topic, level, question and duplication flag.
+Some columns can be omitted according to the configuration.
+Duplication flag indicates
-In addition, every row will have a boolean flag whether its question duplicates another question of the same difficulty and topic.
+whether the question in a row duplicates another question of the same difficulty and topic.